Pilot certification in the United States

-Pilot certification in the United States is typically required for an individual to act as a pilot-in-command of an aircraft.
-It is regulated by the Federal Aviation Administration (FAA), a branch of the U.S. Department of Transportation (USDOT).
-A pilot may be certified under 14 Code of Federal Regulations (CFR) Part 61 or 14 CFR Part 141 (if a student at an approved part 141 school).
-Pilots may also be certified under 14 CFR Part 107 for commercial drone operations.
+In the United States, pilots must be certified to fly most aircraft.
+The Federal Aviation Administration (FAA), part of the U.S. Department of Transportation (USDOT), regulates certification to ensure safety and standardization.
+Pilots can earn certification under Title 14 of the Code of Federal Regulations (14 CFR) Part 61 or, if attending an approved school, under 14 CFR Part 141.
+Those operating commercial drones must obtain certification under 14 CFR Part 107.

-An FAA-issued pilot certificate is evidence that an individual is duly authorized to exercise piloting privileges.
-The pilot certificate is one of several kinds of airman certificates issued by the FAA.
+An FAA-issued pilot certificate grants official authorization to operate an aircraft.
+However, it is just one of several kinds of airman certificates issued by the FAA to aviation professionals.
+The FAA also certifies flight engineers, flight instructors, ground instructors, flight dispatchers, aircraft maintenance technicians, parachute riggers, air traffic controllers, flight navigators, and flight attendants.

 General structure of certification

 A pilot is certificated to fly aircraft at one or more named privilege levels and, at each privilege level, rated to fly aircraft of specific categories.
 Privilege levels of pilot certificates are, in order of increasing privilege: